pytest-dev/pytest/doc/en/cache.rst

     test_caching.py:20: AssertionError
     1 failed in 0.12s

-See the :fixture:`cache-api` for more details.
+See the :fixture:`config.cache fixture <config.cache>` for more details.

 Inspecting Cache content